operate-first/community/sig-operations/README.md

 --->
 # Operations Special Interest Group

-The goal of this SIG is to enable management and operations for hardware and platform tooling within the Operate First Community Cloud (op1st)
+The goal of this SIG is to enable management and operations for hardware and platform tooling within the Operate First Community Cloud (op1st).
+Meeting Agenda docs can be found [here](https://docs.google.com/document/d/1uEcLGP_sBSNwTLPOo_2Nu6oTqPytOTBt0c0_pVUQJwo/edit).
+See below for meeting details.
+Anyone can suggest new agenda items for the next meeting.
+Sig Operations does not have a single project board to track all on going work as the scope is fairly broad.
+However, you may track issues in key repos in the Operate-First github organization.
+These repos are: [apps](https://github.com/operate-first/apps/issues), [operations](https://github.com/operate-first/operations/issues), [support](https://github.com/operate-first/support/issues), [common](https://github.com/operate-first/common/issues), [opfcli](https://github.com/operate-first/opfcli)

 The [charter](charter.md) defines the scope and governance of the Operations Special Interest Group.